ethstorage/es-node/docs/archiver/archiver-guide-sepolia-sync-gamma.md

-# Running an op-node to Derive Blocks from Sepolia through EthStorage
+# Sync a Node of QuarkChain L2 Gamma Testnet from Sepolia through EthStorage

 ## Table of Contents